 The forest whose tree rings are chapters in a book.
 How understanding what is inherently human in the natural world can help save the environment

-A hundred years is an insignificant measure of time for a tree yet is humbling with respect to human mortality.
-For those that tend the forests of Nordmarka, just outside Oslo, this amount of time, reflective of a tree’s lifespan, seems small.
-Conceptually, Future Library Oslo, a public artwork commissioned and produced by Bjørvika Utlvikling, looks towards the forest to see what it can reveal about human’s connection with nature.
+To a tree, one hundred years mean nothing.
+Yet, the thought of a century humbles us, a reminder of our mortality.
+For those that tend to the forests of Nordmarka, just outside Oslo, this amount of time –a fraction of a tree’s lifespan– seems short.
+Future Library Oslo, a public artwork commissioned and produced by Bjørvika Utlvikling, looks towards the forest for a revelation about human connection with nature.